yiyina/CS5004_2023_Spring_SoccerTeam_Project/README.md

 Upon starting the application, you will be presented with a user interface that allows you to add soccer players, display team members and their assigned positions, and display lineup of the soccer team and players' assigned positions.

-1. To add a player, enter the player's following information in related fields:
+1. The player added by you will be displayed in the right table in the main window.
+To add a player, enter the player's following information in related fields:
   - First name: The first name of the player.
   - Last name: The last name of the player.
   - Date of Birth: The date of birth of the player.